 - Apps that support services used to respond specifically to COVID-19, for example, apps that provide social support (food stamps, payment), healthcare, loans, etc., specifically in response to COVID-19.

 Apps in categories 1-3 above must meet the following eligibility criteria:1.
 Official Governmental apps: Eligible for COVID-19 resource portions of the Google Play Store

 - Official governmental apps as defined in section (1) above, or

-- Apps published by, or in direct affiliation with:
+- Apps published by or in direct affiliation with:

-- a healthcare system or provider (e.g. CVS Health, UK National Health Service, UnitedHealth Group, Kaiser Permanente, French national healthcare system, Netcare (South Africa), One Medical, etc.);
+- a healthcare system or provider (e.g., CVS Health, UK National Health Service, UnitedHealth Group, Kaiser Permanente, French national healthcare system, Netcare (South Africa), One Medical, etc.);

 - a nationally recognized medical or epidemiological research organization deeply rooted in medical research (including nationally recognized medical schools).
 (The medical or epidemiological research organization or government research, should have approval from a registered governing body (for example, Institutional Review Board in the US, or the National Health Service (NHS) in the UK).
 In case of dispute, a local or national government, or verifiable healthcare non-governmental organization (NGO) endorsement will be required.) or; apps directly endorsed by an official government entity.

-* Please note for apps to meet the criteria in sub-section (b) above, the app must be directly published by or in direct partnership with the one of the entities (e.g. the authorizing institution or organization is referenced, with full permission, in the app’s title, logo, or Google Play Store description).
+* Please note for apps to meet the criteria in sub-section (b) above, the app must be directly published by or in direct partnership with the one of the entities (e.g., the authorizing institution or organization is referenced, with full permission, in the app’s title, logo, or Google Play Store description).
 Endorsement by a non-government entity alone does not meet the qualification. (e.g., an app endorsed by staff at a medical school would not qualify if that app is not published by or in direct partnership with the medical school).

-To speed up the review process, before submitting your eligible app in the Play Console, please use the advance notice form to submit proof that your app meets the criteria of sections 1 or 2 above.
+To speed up the review process, before submitting your eligible app in Play Console, please use the advance notice form to submit proof that your app meets the criteria of sections 1 or 2 above.

 Examples of sufficient proof include:

-- A detailed communication, on official letterhead of the relevant government entity or organization, that includes the specific title and package name of the app.
+- A detailed communication on official letterhead of the relevant government entity or organization, that includes the specific title and package name of the app.

 - Where applicable, healthcare organizations should also provide their national registration number such as NPI (US), NIN (in India), etc.

-All Covid-19 apps must strictly comply with all Google Play Policies, including but not limited to the following requirements:
+All COVID-19 apps must strictly comply with all Google Play Policies, including but not limited to the following requirements:

 - If your app accesses, collects, uses, or shares personal or sensitive user data, including any functionality or data regulated by dangerous or runtime permissions (including location, addressbook, BSSID, BLE, photos, microphone, health sensors), the app must meet our prominent disclosure and consent requirements, prior to beginning collection or handling of the personal or sensitive user data.
 This disclosure should include COVID-19-related uses as well as uses required to comply with valid legal process.

 - If subsequent versions of your app collect new types of personal or sensitive user data, you must re-prompt users with a notification and rationale behind the new data being collected.